Going off-road this season?

-With Hoka’s trademark maximal cushioning, the Speedgoat provides cushy shock absorption for long and ultra-distance trail running.
+With Hoka’s trademark maximal cushioning, the Speedgoat 6 is designed to tackle rugged terrain with enhanced comfort.
 Hoka’s “bucket seat” design means your foot sits lower in the midsole than you’d expect which makes it more stable than it looks.
 A hard-wearing Vibram Megagrip outsole with 5mm lugs helps keep your footing secure when the terrain is treacherous.
-Built on a 4.5mm offset so you’re on an even platform as you tackle the trails.
+Built on a 5mm offset so you’re on an even platform as you tackle the trails.
+Also available in wide fit.

-Dubbed by Brooks an “SUV for your feet”, the Cascadia packs plenty of grip and its four pivot points – one on each side of the heel and forefoot, where the wheels would be if your foot was a car – serve to balance the foot on uneven terrain and provide an amount of pronation control if you’re running on firmer ground for any length of time.
-Good cushioning and a “water in, water out” upper which drains easily after getting wet make this a favourite for multi-surface running.
-A rock stop plate protects the foot from sharp rocks.
+Dubbed by Brooks an “SUV for your feet”, the Cascadia packs plenty of grip.
+Its four pivot points – one on each side of the heel and forefoot, where the wheels would be if your foot was car – serve to balance the foot on uneven terrain.
+They also provide a certain amount of pronation control if you're running on firmer ground for any length of time.
+Improved DNA LOFT 2 foam in the midsole, offering an extra 2mm more cushioning for increased comfort.
+“Water in, water out” upper, which drains easily after getting wet, makes this a favourite for multi-surface running.
+New Ballistic Rock Shield plate protects the foot from sharp rocks.
+The sustainable PriintDyed technology has been used in production to use less energy and water in the dying process.

 The design of this premium cushion trail running shoe comes from La Sportiva, based in the Italian mountains, where they do all their testing.
 Trail Rocker technology in the midsole promotes a smooth heel -to-toe rolling motion.
 The dual mix FriXion XT sole offers durable, aggressive grip for exceptional traction.
 The Impact Brake System technology helps traction by enhancing grip downhill and absorbs impact.
 No need for a rock plate in the Akasha as its midsole is very thick, alongside the grippy, durable outer sole offering lots of protection.